 BILLING AND PAYMENT INFORMATION

 All new customers are required to complete an Application for Utility Service.
-This is a fillable style form that would need to be opened in Adobe so that it can be filled out and print after completing it and drop it off at Medford Utilities office or save it to your PC and send it as an email attachment to; email@example.com
+This is a fillable style form that would need to be opened in Adobe so that it can be filled out and print after completing it and drop it off at Medford Utilities office or save it to your PC and send it and a copy of your drivers license or photo ID as an email attachment to: email@example.com

 For most residential customers, your electric, water, wastewater and refuse/recycling bills are all included on one monthly bill from Medford Electric Utility.

 Bills may be paid in-person at: Medford City Hall, 639 S. Second Street, our hours are 8:00 AM to 4:30 PM, Monday through Friday.
-There is also a drop-box at the main entrance for after hour’s payments.
-You may also drop off your payment at the Medford offices of Nicolet National Bank or Fidelity Bank.
+There is also a drop-box at the main entrance for after hour payments.
+There is also a drop-box located at Medford County Market that payments can be placed in.